bihealth/WiPP/README.md

 WiPP has been tested successfully with:
 - Ubuntu 16 (Xenial Xerus)

-Ubuntu 18 is not supported yet due to lacking support of incorporated R packages.
+Ubuntu 18 (Bionic Beaver) is not supported yet due to lacking support of incorporated R packages.

 ## Requirements